 Thanks to fladem for this historical perspective on late shifts in Iowa caucus-goers’ preferences.
 If you missed his earlier posts, check out A deep dive into Iowa caucus History and Iowa polling 45 days out: Let the buyer REALLY beware. -promoted by desmoinesdem

 This is a continuation of an article I wrote about Iowa polling in November.
-At the time I noted how unpredictable the Iowa Caucuses are.
-This article is going to look at the last 48 hours.
+At the time I noted how unpredictable the Iowa caucuses are.
+This article will to look at the last 48 hours.
 There are two lessons you can draw:

 The table below looks busy.
-But the lessons to draw are easily summarized:
+But the lessons are easily summarized:

-1. Since 1980, the leader’s margin has gone DOWN in 10 of 12 contests in the last days before the caucus.
+1. Since 1980, the leader’s margin has gone DOWN in ten of twelve contests in the last days before the caucus.

 2. More importantly, when the leader in Iowa also leads nationally, their Iowa margin has gone done IN EVERY RACE.